Exploring the species of Anubias: A Diverse Aquatic Plants

 Anubias afzelii or Anubias Congensis

 Anubias afzelii (ex.
-Anubias Congensis) is a species of Anubias plant characterized by its broad, heart-shaped leaves and sturdy rhizome, known for its resilience and suitability for both aquariums and terrariums.
+Anubias Congensis) is a species plant characterized by its broad, heart-shaped leaves and sturdy rhizome, known for its resilience and suitability for both aquariums and terrariums.

 Its leaves are lanceolate, sharpened and elongated.
 The rhizome of the plant develops under ground, so the plant should be buried deep enough when being planted.